JamesMaria/thegdev/README.md

 # thegdev
-We are here to create add-ons for Microsoft Office!
+I am here to create an PDF viewer.